 The R&D Committee will oversee the panel review process, consider the scores and evaluations from the panels, and make final funding recommendations to the Associate Provost for Research and Graduate School Dean.
 Applications are generally considered “fundable” when receiving overall scores in the "very good" to "excellent" scoring range.

 Submit the following elements as a single PDF to the email@example.com by the deadline date and time.
 Applications that do not conform to these requirements will be returned without review.

-Download and complete the Cover Page.
+1. Cover Pages : Download and complete the Cover Pages.
 Include all appropriate contact information.
 Include your project title along with an abstract of no more than 150 words in terms understandable to the non-specialist.
 Identify on the cover page the review panel that should consider your proposal.
 Panelists may also suggest a specific area of expertise to be represented on the panel.
 You may also identify any individual who has a conflict of interest or should otherwise not review the proposal.
-Identify whether you wish to be considered for the Annette and Henry Baich Award (see Baich Award eligible disciplines at http://www.siue.edu/orp/internalgrants/baich.shtml).

-The narrative is to be no longer than 10 double-spaced pages, with 1” margins and font sizes at minimum Times New Roman 11 or Arial 10.
-The page limitation does not include the cover page, endnotes, bibliography, appendices, budget, budget justification, and vitae.
-Please note that proposals may not be reviewed by specialists in your specific discipline and care should be written to be understood by an educated general audience.
-Your narrative must encompass the following sections.
+2. Narrative : The narrative is to be no longer than 10 double-spaced pages, with 1” margins and font sizes at minimum Times New Roman 11 or Arial 10.
+Pages should be numbered.
+The page limitation does not include the cover page, endnotes, references, appendix, budget, budget justification, or vitae.
+Please note that proposals might not be reviewed by specialists in your specific discipline.
+Care should be given to writing a proposal that can be understood by an educated general audience.
+Your narrative must include the following sections.
 Use these section headings in your proposal.